jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ### Create a Pipeline run

-* Build: ``oc create --filename runs/test-app-pipeline-run.yaml``
+* Build: ``oc create --filename runs/full-build-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the pipeline run, the deployment `test-app-demo` is scaled to 1 and the service is exposed.
+At the end of the pipeline run, the deployment `microprofile-full` is scaled to 1 and the service is exposed.

 ## Custom WildFly s2i builder build Tekton pipeline example

-In this example we are producing a custom WildFly S2I builder and runtime images allowing to build and run applications that require the `jaxrs-server` and `ejb` Galleon layers.
+In this example we are producing a custom WildFly S2I builder and runtime images allowing to build and run applications that require the `jaxrs-server` and `microprofile-config` Galleon layers.

 ### Create the pipeline